manuelfdng-insight/ingenious-hr-demo/README.md

 ## How to Use

 1. **Upload CVs**: Use the sidebar to upload one or more CV files (PDF, DOCX, or TXT)
-2. **Define Criteria**: Enter evaluation criteria in the text area provided
-3. **Run Analysis**: Click the "Analyze CVs" button to process all documents
+2. **Run Analysis**: Click the "Analyze CVs" button to process all documents
-4. **Review Results**:
+3. **Review Results**:
    - Navigate between individual tabs to see detailed analysis for each CV
-   - Use the summary table to compare all candidates
+   - Use the summary table to compare all candidates side by side
+   - Look for highlighted match percentages to identify top candidates
    - Provide feedback using the thumbs up/down buttons
-5. **Export Data**: Download results as CSV for further processing or sharing
+4. **Export Data**: Download results as CSV for further processing or sharing

 ## Project Structure

 - **app.py**: Main Streamlit application file containing the UI and API integration logic
-- **db.json**: Mock database file for simulating API responses during development
+- **.env**: Environment variables file with API credentials (not checked into version control)
-- **requirements.txt**: Python dependencies for the project
+- **requirements.txt**: Python dependencies for the project including python-dotenv
-- **.gitignore**: Specifies files to exclude from version control
+- **.gitignore**: Specifies files to exclude from version control (includes .env)
-- **start_app.sh**: Bash script to start both the JSON server and Streamlit app
+- **start_app.sh**: Bash script to start the Streamlit app with environment setup
-- **start_app.bat**: Windows batch file to start both the JSON server and Streamlit app
+- **start_app.bat**: Windows batch file to start the Streamlit app with environment setup
+- **tests/**: Directory containing test files

 ### Component Breakdown

 #### APIClient Class

-Handles all interactions with the Ingenious API, including:
+Handles all interactions with the FastAgent API, including:

-- Submitting CVs for analysis
+- Submitting CVs for analysis with proper authentication
-- Retrieving conversation history
+- Formatting payloads according to API requirements
 - Sending user feedback on analysis quality
+- Error handling for API requests

 #### Text Extraction Functions